SigMobileApps2017/FragmentDemo/README.md

 - Differences between Fragments and Activity and relations between them
 - Fragment and Activity cycle
 - Creating Fragment from scratch: implementing methods onAttach and onCreateView
-- Populating a single fragment "my_fragment" on FrameLayout in MainActivity
+- Populating a single fragment "MyFragment" on FrameLayout in MainActivity

+SIG Mobile Apps 2017 Session 7

+Points covered:
+- Creating a new Fragment to populate in same viewgroup in MainActivity
+- Obtaining text from "MyFragment" and storing text in "MyFragment2" in string variable, which happens on button click in MainActivity
+- Displaying second fragment in same viewgroup.